-It doesn't serve as a substitute to helping you work through your emotions in a way that won't be detrimental to your finances and habit over overspending money.
+It doesn’t serve as a substitute helping you work through your emotions in a way that won’t be detrimental to your finances and habit over overspending money.

 Actionable Tip: Before you resort to shopping as therapy, find another way to work through your emotions.
 Something you can quickly turn to in a conscious effort to stop this cause of overspending.
-Some examples include talk a walk, doodle on adult coloring books, clean your house, take your anger out on squeeze balls, write it down, or head to the animal shelter for some doggy love.
+Some examples include take a walk, doodle on adult coloring books, clean your house, take your anger out on squeeze balls, write it down, or head to the animal shelter for some doggy love.